leeallennyc/dvia-2019/3.mapping-space/process/README.md

 ## Process

-Listing of the contents of this folder and a prose description of your ideas for how to represent the earthquake data geospatially and diagrammatically.
+Diagrammatic sketches of quake-map data are included.
+A description of each approach is included in the PDF.